tpalinski/slim-microtemplate/README.md

 ### Running locally
 Would still recommend docker, but you can run the app with `composer start`.
 The same steps and commands apply - `composer install` to install dependencies and `composer db` for Doctrine CLI access.

+## Development
+To install a pre-commit phpstan check for your code quality, please run `composer hook:install`.
+We provided `.editorconfig` as well as phpstan config file for you to modify as you please.